zecure/shadowd_packaging/docker/compose/README.md

 ## Usage

-Install Docker and Docker-Compose and execute `shadowdctl.sh`, a Docker-Compose wrapper.
+Install Docker and Docker-Compose and execute `shadowdctl`, a Docker-Compose wrapper.

     sudo ./shadowdctl up -d